dasaderi/WhyNotOpenScience/README.md

 ### Want to contribute?

-Go to our [contributing](https://github.com/dasaderi/WhyNotOpenScience/blob/master/CONTRIBUTING.md) file to find out about contributing!
+Go to our [CONTRIBUTING.md](https://github.com/dasaderi/WhyNotOpenScience/blob/master/CONTRIBUTING.md) file to find out how!

 ### #MozSprint 2017